aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 type: l2leaf
 ```

-For example, this means that all switches that are children of the DC1_SPINES group defined in the inventory, will be of the type `spine`.
+For example, this means that all switches that are children of the DC1_SPINES group defined in the inventory will be of the type `spine`.

 ## Setting fabric-wide configuration parameters